 7. Can I apply for multiple programs?

-7 How-To Steps to Get Free Home Repair Grants in Texas
+How to Apply for Free Home Repair Grants in Texas: 7 Steps

 1. How to Check Eligibility